Research in Hydrogeology

 (2) Marine hydrogeology (subseafloor hydrothermal systems)

 (1) We are studying surface water - groundwater interactions in managed aquifer recharge, stream/river, and wetland systems, with an emphasis on processes and properties influencing subsurface flow water, resource management, and improvements to water quality.
-Our work involves GIS, numerical modeling, and field and laboratory experiments, and is associated with UC Water (UC Water, http://ucwater.org/home).
+Our work involves GIS, numerical modeling, and field and laboratory experiments, and is associated with UC Water (UC Water, http://ucwater.org/home) and supported by the the US NSF, Gordon and Betty Moore Foundation, CA State Coastal Conservancy, and other funders.
 We collaborate with other universities, agencies, NGOs, and regional stakeholders.

 (2) Students, colleagues and I have accumulated considerable field data from areas of vigorous "ridge-flank" hydrothermal circulation.
 These data sets provide the basis for three-dimensional modeling of coupled flows (fluid, heat, solutes).
 We use these models to understand the dynamic nature of these systems, their variability, and their significance as part of the modern hydrogeologic cycle.
-This work is being done as part of the Center for Dark Energy Biosphere Investigations (C-DEBI), www.darkenergybiosphere.org.
+This work is being done as part of the Center for Dark Energy Biosphere Investigations (C-DEBI), www.darkenergybiosphere.org, supported by the US NSF and other funders.

 QUALIFICATIONS: Successful applicants will have an outstanding academic record with a degree in some branch of Earth/Planetary Science, Engineering, Physics, Geochemistry or a related discipline, including considerable quantitative coursework.
 Honors or a senior thesis are a plus, as are strong writing skills, undergraduate research experience, the ability to work effectively both alone and in a group, dedication to high-quality work, enthusiasm for discovery, and professional ambition.